 Carambola starfruit trees are subtropical and in ideal conditions can reach a height of about 25-30 feet (7.5-9 m.) and 20-25 feet (6-7.5 m.) across.

 The tree is an evergreen in warmer climates but will lose its leaves when temperatures drop below 27 F. (-3 C.) for a length of time.
 In the United States, starfruit can be grown in USDA zones 9-11.
 Outside of this, you’ll have to grow starfruit trees in containers to bring indoors over winter.

-Leaves of the starfruit tree are arranged in a spiral pattern.
-They are soft, medium green and smooth on the top with a mildly hairy underside.
-They are light sensitive and fold at night or when the tree is disrupted.
-Clusters of pink to lavender blooms occur several times a year and give way to the waxy yellow skinned fruit.
+The leaves of the starfruit tree are arranged in a spiral pattern.
+They are soft, medium green, and smooth on the top with a mildly hairy underside.
+They are light-sensitive and fold at night or when the tree is disrupted.
+Clusters of pink to lavender blooms occur several times a year and give way to the waxy, yellow-skinned fruit.

 How to Plant a Starfruit Tree